-Bankside Cottage is a quaint cottage set in the hamlet of Milldale, in the heart of Dovedale.
+Bankside Cottage is a unique, quaint cottage set in the hamlet of Milldale, in the heart of Dovedale.

 This detached idyllic stone cottage provides accommodation for up to four adults and two children (six people altogether) and is tastefully decorated well equipped and very well looked after.

 * Bankside Cottage offers 2 comfortable double bedrooms and a BOX ROOM with 2 bunk beds.